Russo-Ukrainian war: China

 Samuel Bendett, an adjunct senior fellow at the Center for a New American Security, stated that China has become a key contributor to Russia's military supply chain.

+Both Russia and Ukraine rely on Chinese exports for large parts of their drone manufacturing and supply systems.

-According to reporting by Reuters based on European security officials and documents reviewed by the agency, teams of Chinese drone engineers and technicians visited the Russian state-owned arms manufacturer IEMZ Kupol on multiple occasions from mid‑2024 into 2025 to conduct flight tests, assembly and technical development work on a range of unmanned aerial systems; the documents and invoices cited shipments of Chinese-made one‑way attack and surveillance drones including models supplied by Sichuan AEE and Hunan Haotianyi to Kupol via the sanctioned Russian intermediary TSK Vektor, and described collaborative activities such as adapting Chinese flight‑control computers and engines for the domestically produced Garpiya series, installing anti‑jamming equipment, and conducting test flights at a Russian military range.
+According to reporting by Reuters based on European security officials and documents reviewed by the agency, teams of Chinese drone engineers and technicians visited the Russian state-owned arms manufacturer IEMZ Kupol on multiple occasions from mid‑2024 into 2025 to conduct flight tests, assembly, and technical development work on a range of unmanned aerial systems; the documents and invoices cited shipments of Chinese-made one‑way attack and surveillance drones, including models supplied by Sichuan AEE and Hunan Haotianyi, to Kupol via the sanctioned Russian intermediary TSK Vektor and described collaborative activities such as adapting Chinese flight‑control computers and engines for the domestically produced Garpiya series, installing anti‑jamming equipment, and conducting test flights at a Russian military range.